jessykate/nomadict/readme.md

 A set of critical theory terms and definitions that can be used with the command line tool `dict.`

-Dict?
-Linux has a nice little command line dictionary program called `dict.` It supports adding arbitrary dictionaries from different sources.
-It is a client-server architecture that works with a program called dictd. dictd is the dictionary `server` and `dict` is the client. this is perhaps structurally verbose for most people's needs, but it means for example you can connect to _remote_ database servers and display the definition on your local client.
+`Dict?` Linux has a nice little command line dictionary program called `dict.` It supports adding arbitrary dictionaries from different sources.
+It is a client-server architecture that works with a program called `dictd`. `dictd` is the dictionary _server_ and `dict` is the _client_. this is perhaps structurally verbose for most people's needs, but it means for example you can connect to _remote_ database servers to display the definition on your local client.

-To install: `sudo apt-get install dict dictd dictfmt`
+Dependencies: `sudo apt-get install dict dictd dictfmt`

 ## Contributing